Cyclonecode/pong/README.md

     b <banner>  Specify a custom banner file. q <banner>  Specify a custom quotes file. x           Do not send any banner.
-    v           Verbose logging.
+    w <ip,...>  List of whitelisted ip addresses to allow. v           Verbose logging.
 Entire request will be logged. s <name>    Set name of server.
 Sent in 'Server' header in response.